iyuner/wasp-object-detection/README.md

 <img src="doc/cityscpes_de_detr_after_train_2.png"/>

 ## Test with img/imgs
 Since cityscapes has a "rider" class which is quite interesting for us.
-(Since coco doesn't have rider)We picked some pictures with GT label "rider", and compare it with before and after finetuned's model in `test.py`.
+(Since coco doesn't have rider.)
+We picked some pictures with GT label "rider", and compare it with before and after finetuned's model in `test.py`.
 The trained pth files can be downloded [here](https://kth-my.sharepoint.com/:f:/g/personal/yiya_ug_kth_se/Es6IsXrh1AtAkvIQvAiDtIYBuCrno0URwMHhqR9WOaTY7Q?e=AIaI0X)

 Without finetuning
 ![](doc/cityscpes_de_detr_before_train_1.png)